 One very important piece of information about fireworks at Disneyland, unlike at Walt Disney World, fireworks don’t happen every night of the year.
 And even when it’s on the schedule it’s not guaranteed you will see any.
 If the winds are too high they cancel the show.
 It’s only happened a few times for me, but I just like guests to be aware.
 The schedule for fireworks normally revolves around the busy times.
 For instance you can plan on fireworks nightly in the summer, during Christmas and other busy school breaks.
 The rest of the year there is a show with fireworks on the weekend Friday, Saturday and Sunday nights only.
 When planning your trip you can look at the entertainment schedule.
 Disney typically shares fireworks days and times about 6 weeks out.
 Also you can find times in the Disneyland app under entertainment on the day you’re in the parks.

 There are many places throughout Disneyland to view the fireworks.
-There are 3 viewing locations that offer projections in addition to the fireworks.
-See the map below for reference.
+There are 4 viewing locations that offer projections in addition to the fireworks.
+See the map below for 3 locations and then further down the 4th option.
 I will explain where each location is at and the pros/cons for each one plus how long you need to plan on waiting for the spot.

 Most people like to stand in front of the castle for fireworks and projections.
 This is my least favorite spot because it requires holding a spot for hours and hours before the show.
 If that’s where you want to watch plan ahead accordingly, about 3-4 hours before the show starts.
 I had a friend who held our spot for over 6 hours.
 The view below was fantastic right front and center, but that’s a lot of time to spend waiting for this view.No matter how early you arrive make sure your view is not obstructed with the Partners statue in the hub or nearby trees (see photo below).
 I’ll share another near the castle view that only requires holding your spot 90 minutes before the show down further in this post.